Chair for Law and Ethics of the Digital Society

 Curriculum Vitae

-His PhD thesis applies insights from behavioral law and economics to the disclosure paradigm in EU private law and developed alternatives to ubiquitous information disclosure as a regulatory tool.
+His PhD thesis applies insights from behavioral law and economics to the disclosure paradigm in EU private law and develops alternatives to ubiquitous information disclosure as a regulatory tool.
 His more recent work in his Habilitation inquires into the relationship and tensions between EU data protection law, particularly the GDPR, and other areas of EU and national private law in the context of emerging technologies.
-Currently, his research focuses on the regulation of digital technologies more broadly, particularly concerning artificial intelligence.
-He frequently advises national and EU institutions in these matters.